 Connie Dixon joined Disability Rights North Carolina in April 2022 as an Investigator/Advocate on the Rep Payee Team.
 Her work focuses on investigations involving Social Security beneficiaries and their representative payees.
 Connie has over 45 years of experience in social services at the local and state levels.
 She retired from NC Department of Health and Human Service, Division of Social Services (DSS) prior to coming to DRNC.
 At DSS, she was the program coordinator for the state’s Supplemental Nutrition Assistance Program (SNAP) Nutrition Education and Outreach programs.
 She educated low-income individuals on how to eat healthy and manage chronic diseases on a low-income budget as well as providing information about the SNAP program including how to apply for SNAP benefits.
 Connie is drawn to this work because she believes in the mission of DRNC and both her paternal grandfather and uncle were disabled.
 Outside of work, she enjoys attending church, spending time with family, yoga, walking, attending jazz concerts, sporting events, and traveling.

 Desireé Gorbea-Finalet, MA joined Disability Rights North Carolina in September 2021 as the Traumatic Brain Injury Justice Initiative project manager.
-Her work focuses on developing and implementing an innovative Traumatic Brain Injury screening and supportive services pilot program in North Carolina’s criminal justice recovery court system.
+Her work focuses on developing and implementing an innovative Traumatic Brain Injury screening and supportive services initiative program in North Carolina’s criminal justice recovery court system.
 Her background includes providing direct service to marginalized communities including immigrant-refugees, Latinx, Indigenous, Domestic Violence Survivors and Title-1 school students.
 She also has experience in paralegal work, and Human Resources.
 Her passion for disability rights and public service stems from her lived experience with multiple disabilities.
 Being a multiple Traumatic Brain Injury survivor, Desireé has seen and experienced firsthand how individuals with a brain injury are often isolated, and de-humanized through the symptom mis-understanding and mis-labeling of being ‘non-compliant, disorderly, mentally or emotionally unstable.’
 Desireé holds a Master of Arts in Peace and Conflict Studies with a focus in International Peace Development from the University of North Carolina at Greensboro and a Bachelor of Arts in Psychology and Minor in Criminal Justice from the Universidad Interamericana de Puerto Rico, Recinto Metro.
 She is originally from Puerto Rico and came to North Carolina in 2017.
 Desireé absolutely love cats, and is always open to hearing from other feline fans!

 Casey Mason joined Disability Rights North Carolina in June 2022.
 He serves as the Development Coordinator.
 Casey’s work focuses on Fundraising and Events.
 He brings more than 11 years of clinical, administrative, and government experience to his role at DRNC.
 Through multiple organizations he’s fundraised over $2 million to-date and managed over two dozen keynote events.
 His background includes experience with grant writing, strategic development, legislative engagement, and multi-media marketing.
 He holds a Masters of Social Work from Ohio State University and a Bachelors of Arts from Capital University.
 In 2020, Casey moved to Raleigh to be closer to family.
 Prior to his move, he spent over 4 years living in Colorado and Utah.
 Casey was drawn to DRNC’s work as he has an adopted sister with a dual diagnosis of Autism and Cerebral Palsy, in addition to lived experienced representing roughly 1 in 5 people living with a “hidden disability.”